Pix4Point: Image Pretrained Standard Transformers for 3D Point Cloud Understanding: Experiments and Results

-\minorsection{Finetuning setup} For segmentation task in S3DIS, Pix4Point is trained using Cross-Entropy loss with $0.2$ label smoothing, AdamW optimizer \cite{loshchilov2019adamw} with a learning rate of 5e-4, a cosine learning rate scheduler, warmup epochs of 10, a weight decay of 1e-4, a batch size of $32$, for $100$ epochs.
-Data augmentations include rotation, scaling, jittering, color auto-contrast, and color dropping.
-For part segmentation in ShapeNetPart, Pix4Point is trained similarly as in S3DIS using 2048 points as input.
-The difference lies in: the models are trained for $500$ epochs with a batch size of $64$ and we drop normals instead of colors and do not perform color auto-contrast since there is no color information.
-For classification in ScanObjectNN, Pix4Point is trained similarly as ShapeNetPart.
-A weight decay of $0.05$ and $200$ epochs are used.
-The number of input points is set to $1,024$, where the points are randomly sampled during training and uniformly sampled during testing.
+\minorsection{Finetuning Setup} For segmentation on S3DIS, PViT is trained using the Cross-Entropy loss with $0.2$ label smoothing, AdamW optimizer \cite{loshchilov2019adamw} with a learning rate of 1e-4, a cosine learning rate scheduler, warmup epochs of 10, a weight decay of 1e-4, a batch size of $8$, and for $600$ epochs.
+Data augmentation includes rotation, scaling, jittering, color auto-contrast, and color dropping.
+For part segmentation on ShapeNetPart, PViT is trained similarly as on S3DIS using $2,048$ points as input.
+The difference is: the models are trained for $500$ epochs with a learning rate of 5e-4 and we drop normals instead of colors and do not perform color auto-contrast, since there is no color information in ShapeNetPart.
+For classification on ScanObjectNN, PViT is trained similarly as on ShapeNetPart.
+A weight decay of $0.05$ and $300$ epochs with a batch size of $32$ are used.
+The number of input points is set to 1,024, where the points are randomly sampled during training and uniformly sampled during testing.
 In all experiments, the best model in the validation set is selected for testing.
+Note the same training setup is used for both PViT trained from scratch and PViT+Pix4Point.